dials/dials/doc/sphinx/about.rst

-Development of DIALS at `Lawrence Berkeley National Laboratory`_, USA is led by `Dr Nicholas Sauter`_ and supported by `National Institutes of Health`_ / `National Institute of General Medical Sciences`_ grant R01-GM095887: *Realizing new horizons in X-ray crystallography data processing*.
+Development of DIALS at `Lawrence Berkeley National Laboratory`_, USA is led by `Dr Nicholas Sauter`_ and supported by `National Institutes of Health`_ / `National Institute of General Medical Sciences`_ grant R01-GM117126: *DIALS:
+New Computational Methods to Enable Challenging Crystallographic Experiments*.
 Work at LBNL is performed under `Department of Energy`_ contract DE-AC02-05CH11231.
-Developers include Aaron Brewster, Tara Michels-Clark and Iris Young.
+Developers include Aaron Brewster and Iris Young.

 Acknowledgements
 ================